paperless-ngx/paperless-ngx/docs/setup.rst

   image: ghcr.io/paperless-ngx/paperless-ngx:latest

-Then restart your container and that's it!
+Then make sure you pull the new image (e.g. ``docker-compose pull`` if using compose), restart your container and that's it!

 Users who installed with the bare-metal route should also update their Git clone to point to ``https://github.com/paperless-ngx/paperless-ngx``.